 FTA defines traditional capital projects as those planned, designed, and carried out to meet the special transportation needs of seniors and people with disabilities when public transit is insufficient, inappropriate, or unavailable.
 Nontraditional projects are defined as those that exceed transportation services required by the Americans with Disabilities Act (ADA), improve access to fixed-route service and decrease reliance by people with disabilities on ADA-complementary paratransit service, or provide alternatives to public transit that assist seniors and people with disabilities with transportation.
-FTA regulations also specify how the funding should be split between these two project types-at least 55 percent of program funds must be used for traditional projects and the remaining 45 percent may be used for nontraditional projects.
+FTA regulations also specify how the funding should be split between these two project types-at least 55 percent of program funds must be used for traditional projects.